rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ## Assist

-From version 6.4.7 (not yet released) there is an assist function for adding configurations.
+From version 6.4.7 there is an assist function for adding configurations.
 The main objective for the assist function is to ease adding configurations.
 Selecting the `Default` button adds your home catalog and scans the home for catalogs.
 You can add other values by enter text and select the `+` button.
 The new values is then added to the drop down menues.

 To delete a dropdown value, select the dropdown and then the `-` button.

 Selecting `Local` or `Remote` transfer the data to the add new configrations screen.
+The following is transferred from the selected dropdown values to the add view when selecting either `Local` or `Remote`:

+- Local catalog (in Add view): `Local home`  + `/` + `Catalogs`
+- Remote catalog (in Add view): `Remote home`  + `/` + `Catalogs`
+- Remote username (in Add view): `Remote users`
+- Remote server (in Add view): `Remote computers`

 ![](/images/RsyncOSX/master/add/assist.png)